Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/gi_02_concepts_data/guide.en-gb.md

 2. At the notebook start, the volume is attached inside the wanted directory.
 Data is then available inside the job as long as the `RUNNING` phase lasts.
 3. After the notebook stop, data is synchronized back **from** the underlying filesystem volume **into** the **OVHcloud Object Storage**.
 This synchronization is done during the `STOPPING` phase.

+This applies to your internal `/workspace` and remote object storage volumes.

 ![image](images/data_phases_notebook.svg){.thumbnail}

 ## Capabilities